jk9eem/jk9eem/README.md

 - 👋 Hi, I’m Jun, and I am a recent graduate of University of Virginia where I earned a bachelor degree in Computer Science.
 - 👀 I’m interested in Software Development and am passionate about using technology to solve real-world problems and create innovative solutions.
 - This repository showcases some of my personal projects and the skills I have developed as a software developer.
 It includes a diverse range of projects that demonstrate my ability to work with various programming languages, tools, and technologies.
-- 🌱 I’m currently learning course on Forage that Cisco has just launched

 - 💞️ Contents of the Repository
     * Projects: This folder contains various projects I have worked on, both individually and as part of a certification course.
                 These projects showcase my ability to solve complex problems, write clean and maintainable code, and use the latest tools and technologies.